-Parking is available, although limited at DIA HQ and particularly at the Pentagon.
-Very little parking is available at Clarendon, therefore public transportation is recommended.
+Parking is available, although limited at DIA HQ and Reston.
+Public transportation is recommended.
 You will need a copy of your vehicle registration and proof of insurance to park at the facilities and to apply for a parking permit.

 What will the first day of my internship be like?